About City Council Meetings

 How do I speak at a meeting?

-For health reasons, at this time the Residents' Time portion of the agenda is set aside for those who wish to address the Council and is limited to three minutes per speaker.
+The Residents' Time portion of the agenda is set aside for those who wish to address the Council and is limited to three minutes per speaker.
 In order to accommodate all who wish to address Council, speakers must sign up in advance.
-Speakers are encouraged to use the telephone to address Council from the safety of a remote location or submit their written comments via email or the U.S. postal service.
 To sign up to speak, contact the City Clerk’s office.
 Requests must be received by 4 p.m. on the date of the meeting.

 At Public Hearings, citizens may speak about the specific matter on the agenda.
 Citizens are encouraged to keep their comments to three minutes.

 Where can I view the Agenda Packet?